How To Grow Chia Sprouts 3 Ways (Quick and Easy!)

 #3: In a sprouting medium (as chia microgreens)

-The difference between sprouts and microgreens is that sprouts are eaten whole (root, shoot, and leaf).
-Microgreens take root in a growing medium like coconut coir, potting soil, or an unbleached paper towel.
 The chia microgreens are harvested just above the soil line.
-The growing process of chia microgreens is similar to chia sprouts.
-Typically microgreens have a longer growing period.
+The growing process of chia microgreens is similar to chia sprouts, however, typically, microgreens have a longer growing period.
 Chia seeds grown as microgreens may have a slightly firmer texture (more crunch) than sprouted chia seeds.

 You’ll need a growing tray, pie plate, or something similar to place your growing medium on.